“virtuosic and adventurous” New York Times

 Key to Speak Percussion’s success has been the development of long-term artistic relationships spanning multiple compositions.
 This has allowed Speak to work on an increasingly deeper level with collaborators across a period of several years.
 With Fritz Hauser (Switzerland), Speak Percussion has developed six major projects from 2004-2012, including a chamber opera, installation, notated works and spatial improvisations in festival contexts in Australia and Switzerland.
 From 2004-2011 Speak commissioned works from Anthony Pateras ranging from solo through to twelvetet, released multiple recordings, performed on the feature length film Errors of the Human Body and performed his work in four continents.
 With Thomas Meadowcroft and James Rushford, Speak has commissioned and recorded multiple works and presented them in prestigious contexts such as MaerzMusik (Berlin Festspiele), Adelaide Festival and Taiwan International Percussion Convention.

-Speak Percussion has three times been awarded an AMC/APRA Art Music Award, most recently for Excellence by an Organisation for it’s 2016 program.
+Speak Percussion has three times been awarded an AMC/APRA Art Music Award, most recently taking the 2017 award for Excellence by an Organisation.
 Speak has won a 2014 Green Room Award for Fluvial and won Best Music in the 2012 Melbourne Fringe Festival for it’s large-scale robotics project Automation.
 Speak’s Artistic Director Eugene Ughetti, over the past five years, has amassed significant recognition through receiving an inaugural Sidney Myer Creative Fellowship, MCA/Freedman Fellowship for Classical Music (2011), the OZCO Creative Fellowship ‘Early Career’ as well as twice being a finalist in the Melbourne Prize for Music.

 In 2011 Speak Percussion established a prestigious national Emerging Artists Program focussing on new chamber music and experimental music practice.
 Every year since then a group of Australia’s brightest music talents have come together to develop new work alongside Speak Percussion and an international guest artist.
 So far such guests include Mark Applebaum (Stanford University, USA), Richard Barrett (Sonology/UK), Kroumata (Sweden), Eighth Blackbird (USA) and Thomas Meadowcroft (GER/AUS).